 So you get to be much more nuanced and detailed, and nothing is forced into the story.
-It’s like literally, they could layer in this clue in episode two and not even address it until episode seven.
+It’s like.
+They could layer in this clue in episode two and not even address it until chapter seven.
 You’d never be able to do that with a feature film.

-So that has changed how us, we, the audiences, digest stories.
-It’s changed so much, where for a guy like me, who used to see 140, 150 movies theatrically a year, to now seeing … the only movies I actually watch are at film festivals.
-I’ll still see 25 movies in a week, but it’ll be at a film festival, supporting indie filmmakers.
+So that has changed how the audiences digest stories.
+It’s changed so much, where for a guy like me, who used to see 140, 150 movies theatrically a year, to now seeing … the only movies I watch are at film festivals.
+I’ll still see 25 videos in a week, but it’ll be at a film festival, supporting indie filmmakers.
 My real media consumption comes from the television now, and I watch … My wife and I watch everything, and we enjoy it.
-We fall in love with a show, and literally over the course of a weekend, that’s it.
+We fall in love with a show, and, throughout a weekend, that’s it.
 We’ll watch the entire season.

-So the platforms have changed how we digest content, and they’ve also, in a much more important way, changed how we tell stories.
+So the platforms have changed how we digest content, and they’ve also, in a much more critical way, changed how we tell stories.

-Do you think that’s why … I know quite a few movies have come out, and everyone thought they would be these big kind of TENT POLE kind of productions, and do really well.
+Do you think that’s why … I know quite a few movies have come out, and everyone thought they would be this big kind of TENT POLE kind of productions, and do well.
 I mean, do you think that’s just a trend with the consumer?
-They’d rather go on Netflix and binge watch Lost in Space, compared to going out to the movie theater?
+They’d instead go on Netflix and binge-watch Lost in Space, compared to going out to the movie theater?

 Here’s the funny thing.
 It’s that old generational thing.
-Did the Baby Boomers really understand their kids?
+Did the Baby Boomers understand their kids?
 Does every generation understand the next generation?
-The vast majority of times, it’s, “No.” The next generation is doing their own thing, because it’s a completely new world.
-If you think about these … I’m assuming we’re around the same age, right?
+The vast majority of times, it’s, “No.” The next generation is doing its own thing because it’s an entirely new world.
+If you think about these … I’m assuming we’re around the same age.

 We grew up without computers … we didn’t know computers and smartphones.
-You did your research papers by going to the library and card catalog, and looking up a book.
-It’s a completely new world now.
+You did your research papers by going to the library and card catalog and looking up a book.
+It’s an entirely new world now.

-Now, that the entire Encyclopedia Britannica is accessible on your phone, and it’s fantastic because I find myself looking up things that normally I would not take the time, but it’s like, “Oh, it’s on the phone.
+Now that the entire Encyclopedia Britannica is accessible on your phone, and it’s fantastic because I find myself looking up things that I usually would not take the time.
+Still, it’s like, “Oh, it’s on the phone.
 Let me google this.”
 My wife and I make bets all day long.
 “I bet you know.
 I bet …” and we’ll look it up on the phone.
 It’s like, “Oh, you’re right.”
 Or, “Oh, I’m right this time.”

-That is such a game changer, just for these recent generations, and I suspect … Once again this is opinion … It’s been that way for millennia.
+That is such a game-changer, just for these recent generations, and I suspect … Once again, this is an opinion … It’s been that way for millennia.
 Parents see their kids, and it’s like, the next generation, what are they doing?
 Oh, they’re spoiled.
 Oh, my God.
-I had to walk to school up hill both ways, in blinding snow storms all year long.”
-It’s like, “No, you really didn’t, mom, but okay.”
+I had to walk to school uphill both ways, in blinding snowstorms all year long.”
+It’s like, “No, you didn’t, mom, but okay.”

 So I think that it’s just a generational thing.
-Those of us who are willing to take the time to have the conversation with the next generation will be duly informed, and they’ll learn things that are truly incredible and enlightening.
-As long as you can get over your own ego, “How can a 19 year old teach me anything?”
-Well, believe it out, a 19 year old can, and so can a 12 year old, and so can a six year old.
+Those of us who are willing to take the time to have a conversation with the next generation will be duly informed, and they’ll learn things that are truly incredible and enlightening.
+As long as you can get over your ego, “How can a 19-year-old teach me anything?”
+Well, believe it out, a 19-year-old can, and so can a 12-year-old, and so can a six-year-old.
 Just open your mind and listen.

 They may not articulate in the manner of an adult, but they do have thoughts and opinions and beliefs that will inform you.

-That’s great advice.
-Well, this is amazing you shared so much wonder information, and I am very thankful.
+That’s excellent advice.
+Well, this is amazing you shared so much superb information, and I am very thankful.